 Hours and Fees

 Badlands National Park is open 24 hours a day throughout the year, and even when the visitors centers are closed, fees are still collected by automat machines.
-Entrance passes are for 7 days, and in 2009 they were $15 for a car, $10 for a motorcycle and $7 for those on bicycles or foot.
+Entrance passes are for 7 days.

 Badlands National Park

 25216 Ben Reifel Road

 Interior, South Dakota 57750

 There are two campgrounds at the park, and both operate on a first-come, first-serve basis.
 Reservations are not recommended, as neither campground is ever filled.
 Both campgrounds have a maximum limit of a 14-consecutive-day stay.
 Maximum occupancy of the regular campsites are six people and two vehicles.
 Cedar Pass Campground is located near the Ben Reifel Visitor Center and has almost 100 sites.
 The facilities consist of cold running water, toilets and picnic tables.
 These sites cost $10 per night.
 There are also four separated group campsites that cost $2.50 per person with a minimum of $25 per night.
 Advance reservations for these sites is required.
 The other campground, Sage Creek, is a primitive site.
 There are pit toilets, but no other facilities, and camping there is free.
 Finally, backcountry camping is permitted anywhere within 1/2 mile of a trail or road, and no permit is required.
 However, it is recommended that a camping plan be lodged with the park authorities.